Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 Article 13 - Assignability and subcontracting

 13.2 In the event of a substantial change in the control of Your business, You must notify RAI at least two months in advance.
-If that change is not acceptable to RAI on reasonable grounds, it has the right to terminate the Contract forthwith in writing, without being liable for damages.
+If that change is not acceptable to RAI on reasonable grounds, it has the right to terminate the Agreement forthwith in writing, without being liable for damages.

-13.3 Performance of the Contract by subcontractors is permitted only if RAI has given permission in writing or by email.
+13.3 Performance of the Agreement by subcontractors is permitted only if RAI has given permission in writing or by email.
 Permission for the work to be carried out by subcontractors or their personnel does not affect Your responsibility.
 Invoicing and payment are always channelled through You.

 Article 14 - Confidentiality

-14.3 In the event of an infringement of any part of this confidentiality clause, You will pay RAI a penalty of €30,000 for each infringement, which will be due forthwith and may not be offset, without prejudice to RAI’s right to also claim full compensation.
+14.3 In the event of an infringement of any part of this confidentiality clause, You will pay RAI a penalty of € 30,000 for each infringement, which will be due forthwith and may not be offset, without prejudice to RAI’s right to also claim full compensation.

 Article 15 - Intellectual property rights

 15.1 If You create or develop Products (or have them developed) for RAI, You must assign the ownership and all intellectual property rights in them to RAI.
-If that is not possible, because and in so far as third parties have non-assignable rights to the Products or parts of them, You must notify RAI of this before concluding the Contract and in any event give RAI an unlimited licence to use the Products, including the right to process, modify, sublicense and assign the Products.
-If this requires any active or passive cooperation from You, such as the signing of a deed of transfer, You will provide it at the RAI’s first request.
+If that is not possible, because and in so far as third parties have non-assignable rights to the Products or parts of them, You must notify RAI of this before concluding the Agreement and in any event give RAI an unlimited licence to use the Products, including the right to process, modify, sublicense and assign the Products.
+If this requires any active or passive cooperation from You, such as the signing of a deed of transfer, You will provide it at RAI’s first request.

 15.2 You are responsible for ensuring that RAI and Stakeholders can make free and uninterrupted use of the Products and Services supplied, and You must indemnify RAI against claims from third parties for infringement of intellectual property rights or other similar rights, such as claims based on slavish imitation, unlawful use of know-how or personality rights, and compensate RAI for this.

-15.3 You must waive any personality rights as far as possible, and ensure that Your Personnel also waive as far as possible any personality rights with regard to the Products and Services supplied.
+15.3 You must waive any personality rights as far as possible and ensure that Your Personnel also waive as far as possible any personality rights with regard to the Products and Services supplied.

 15.4 If application is made for Your bankruptcy or suspension of payments (provisional or otherwise), You must at that moment transfer to RAI all the preparatory materials and materials that are required in order to make, remake or maintain the material to be made and/or developed by You.
-This transfer agreement is part of the Contract and the transfer of title takes place subject to the condition precedent of the application for bankruptcy or suspension of payments.
+This transfer agreement is part of the Agreement and the transfer of title takes place subject to the condition precedent of the application for bankruptcy or suspension of payments.

-15.6 Without RAI’s written permission, You must not use the RAI’s name or logo externally or employ it for marketing purposes.
+15.6 Without RAI’s written permission, You must not use RAI’s name or logo externally or employ it for marketing purposes.

 Article 16 - RAI Regulations